-Let’s get things started by welcoming you to Garden Up Green, I’m so excited about this blog and everything we can accomplish by doing more for ourselves.
+Let me begin by welcoming you to Garden Up Green, I’m so excited about this blog and everything we can accomplish in our gardens and homestead.

-You might be thinking January is a strange time of year to begin a garden blog, I hope that by the end of this post you come to see that it’s the perfect month to get started.
+You might be thinking January is a strange time of year to begin a garden blog, I kind of thought the same thing for a minute.

-When you really think about it January is a great month for gardeners to reflect and start formulating plans for spring.
-Planning helps overcome that not so wonderful weather that can sometimes make us feel a little blue.
+When you think about it January is a great month for gardeners to reflect and formulate plans for spring.
+Planning keeps those dreams a live so when we can’t get outside we still have something visual to work on.

 To create a plan you’re going to want paper, note pads and your favorite writing equipment.
 Keep things simple by using supplies you might already have around the house.

 Or maybe you need to pick a spot to get a garden started?
-Get all your ideas on paper and keep it simple because we don’t want to become overwhelmed.
+Get all your ideas on paper because we don’t want to become overwhelmed.

 Label your booklet “My Garden Notebook 2014.”
 That’s not very original but you get where I’m going.
 Own this book, it’s your creation.
 Your garden notebook is a place for ideas, notes, sketching, and clippings that we hope transpire motivation.